 - Awards co-funded by other sources will also adhere to reporting and other requirements established by those programs.

-- Faculty awardees will be asked to serve on four review committees (2-year term).
+- Faculty awardees will be asked to serve on the next future review committee.
 For awardees who are not faculty members, their faculty sponsors will be asked to sit on review committees.

 APPLICATION FORMAT (in this order)

 - A Title Page that includes: title of the proposal, the PIs’ names, primary appointments, faculty rank, and contact information; Total Budget Registering online does not automatically create this title page: please include in your PDF.

 - Scientific Abstract: The abstract summary of the proposal for use by review committee members and the UNC Computational Medicine Program (250-word maximum).